In this blog post, we look at unique interview questions and answers for both interviewer and candidate.

 - Put your weird and unique questions in order.
 Using them randomly and unannounced throughout the interview can come across as random and confusing to candidates.

 - Inform candidates before you introduce fun questions so they can relax and answer them more efficiently.

 - Have a purpose with each unique question by asking behaviour-based interview questions. e.g testing their ability to think on their feet.

 - Evaluate candidate answers against your intended purpose.

 Behaviour-based interview questions

-Behaviour-based interview questions are designed to focus on the abilities, actions and behaviours of the candidates to perform their roles over any other factors.
+Behaviour-based interview questions focus on the candidates' abilities, actions, and behaviours to perform their roles over any other factors.

 Why ask behaviour-based interview questions?

-Behaviour-based interview questions allow the candidate to demonstrate through the use of examples their abilities, experiences, knowledge and skills to showcase to interviewers they’re the right candidate for the role.
+Behaviour-based interview questions allow the candidate to demonstrate using examples their abilities, experiences, knowledge, and skills to showcase to interviewers they’re the right candidate for the role.
 These types of questions allow recruiters to make more accurate hiring decisions as there is less tendency to sway in favour of subjective impressions which focus on personal opinions and feelings.

 An example of behaviour-based interview questions would be, “describe how you behaved when ….” instead of asking a candidate to describe how they would behave in a certain situation.